 Battle royale games took the world by storm a few years ago, and they haven’t really gone anywhere.
 From the big dogs like Fortnite and PUBG to more indie and imaginative titles, the genre is definitely here to stay.
 And who am I to complain?
 Every element of a battle royale can make a game better, whether it’s the last-one-standing element of Fall Guys or the survival pickups of PUBG, it’s all great stuff.

 Anyway, enough of that.
-Let’s get into the list!
+Let’s get into our list of the best battle royale games on mobile.

 Call of Duty: Mobile